APPLIED ECONOMETRICS - 2022/3

 Module code: ECOM058

 In light of the Covid-19 pandemic the University has revised its courses to incorporate the ‘Hybrid Learning Experience’ in a departure from previous academic years and previously published information.
 The University has changed the delivery (and in some cases the content) of its programmes.
 Further information on the general principles of hybrid learning can be found at: Hybrid learning experience | University of Surrey.

 We have updated key module information regarding the pattern of assessment and overall student workload to inform student module choices.
 We are currently working on bringing remaining published information up to date to reflect current practice during the academic year 2021/22.

 This means that some information within the programme and module catalogue will be subject to change.
 Current students are invited to contact their Programme Leader or Academic Hive with any questions relating to the information available.

 This module is an introduction to the methods of specification, estimation and testing of econometric models in a general multivariate setting, with an emphasis on time series and panel data.
-The techniques are applied to real data making use of the econometric packages EViews and Stata.
+The techniques are applied to real data with the use of an econometric package.

 RISPOLI Luciano (Economics)